 If you sell property that you and your spouse own jointly, you must report your share of the gain or loss on your income tax return for the year of the sale.
-Your share of the gain or loss is determined by your state law governing ownership of property.
-For information on reporting gain or loss, get Publication 544, Sales and Other Dispositions of Assets.
+Your share of the gain or loss is determined by your state law governing

 Sale of home.
 If you sell your main home and buy or build a new one, you may be able to postpone paying the tax on some or all of any gain from the sale.
-If you and your spouse have agreed to live apart and sell your jointly-owned home, the rules for postponing tax apply separately to the gain realized by each of you.
+If you and your spouse have agreed to live apart and sell your jointlyowned home, the rules for postponing tax apply separately to the gain realized by each of you.
 For information on these rules, and on the rules for excluding gain if you are 55 or older when you sell your home, get Publication 523, Selling Your Home.